Bicyclette/Maze-Engine/README.md

 * debug draw for the BULLET engine
 * fire particle system
 * audio management with the OPENAL library
+* DDS textures for fast scene loading and efficient VRAM usage (tested with fbx files : approximately 7 to 8 times faster than glb files which have png/jpg textures)
+* custom collision shapes for rigid bodies

 **CMAKE build system**